-Research and development expenses were \$10.4 million for the year ended December 31, 2012 compared to \$12.2 million for the year ended December 31, 2011.
-The decrease was primarily due to a smaller number of personnel working in research and development as we experienced normal attrition in the department without replacing the departed employees in the year.
+Research and development expenses were \$10.5 million for the year ended December 31, 2012 compared to \$12.3 million for the year ended December 31, 2011.
+The decrease was primarily due to a \$1.6 million decrease in other collaboration expenses related to the Genome BC and Merck collaborations which ended in December 2011 and 2012, respectively.
+There was also a \$0.5 million decrease for TV-45070 related to Teva's assumption of the development costs of that product candidate as of January 1, 2013.